Future Coalition

+Activist and social entrepreneur Katie Eder (founder of 50 Miles More) founded the organization and currently serves as the Board Chair.
+Corryn Grace Freeman, a Florida-based social activist, joined as the organization's Executive Director in May 2023.

+Campaigns

 Walkout to Vote

 In September 2018, Future Coalition launched the #WalkoutToVote, a campaign with the goal of getting every eligible young person to vote in the 2018 midterm elections by encouraging them to walk out of their classrooms on election day and march to the polls to cast their ballots.
 Over 500 individual student-led walkouts took place in schools across the country.
 The campaign was supported on social media by Hillary Clinton, Snoop Dogg, Piper Perabo, Sarah Silverman, Bobby Umar, Debra Messing, Jane Lynch, Jon Cooper, Eric Swalwell, and HJ Benjamin and was credited with influencing high voter turnout among young people in the 2018 midterms.

 September 20 Climate Strike

 Future Coalition was involved in helping organize the September 20 Climate Strike, an international strike and protest led by young people and adults held three days before the UN Climate Summit in NYC on September 20 across the US and world to demand action be taken to address the climate crisis.
-The event is one of the largest climate mobilizations in US history.
-The event is a part of the school strike for climate movement.
+The event was a part of the school strike for climate movement.